Abir10101/docs/kubernates.md

 <br>

 ## What are the types of services in k8s?
-Services that can be used to expose applications running within a cluster.
+Services are used to expose applications running within a cluster.
 The commonly used types of services:

 - **ClusterIP:** This is the default service type.
 It exposes the service on a cluster-internal IP address.
 It allows communication between different services within the cluster but does not expose the service externally.
 Example: